industrial-optimization-group/DESDEO/README.md

 notebook](http://jupyter.org/install).
 If you're using Anaconda, you already have it!

-You can copy the examples to a directory by running:
+You can copy the example notebooks to the current directory by running:

-    python -m desdeo_vis.copy_examples /path/to/destination
+    python -m desdeo_vis.copy_examples

-You can then open them in the notebook:
+You can then open them using Jupyter notebook by running:

     jupyter notebook

-The next step is to [read the full documentation.](https://desdeo.readthedocs.io/en/latest/)
+After trying out the examples, the next step is to [read the full documentation.](https://desdeo.readthedocs.io/en/latest/)

 ## Development ##